devarda/github-takeout/README.md

 ### List All Gists You've Starred As CSV

-These scripts will list all the gists you've starred in a CSV file.
-You have the option of listing the gists with files or without files like the previous script.
+These scripts will list all the Gists you've starred in a CSV file.
+You have the option of listing the Gists with files or without files like the previous script.

 ```bash